AliElSaleh/RiftBuild/README.md

 Let's go through each aspect.

 ### Variables
 A .build file is made up of key-value pairs.
 Before the first whitespace is the Key, anything after that is the Value.
-Keys are case insensitive.
+Keys are case-insensitive.

 Note: keywords like `if`, `switch`, `goto`, etc are not considered variables.
 ```make